-Trinity's congregation has called the Reverend Sara J. (Sally) Hughes to be its Designated Pastor beginning January 1, 2017.
+Trinity's congregation called the Reverend Sara J. (Sally) Hughes to be its Designated Pastor and she began January 1, 2017.

 The Call came in a unanimous vote of the congregation following worship on November 20.